Course: INFO 198 / BIOL 106B. University of Washington

 Week 6.
 Data visualization.
 Data graphics can be powerful tools for understanding information, but they can also be powerful tools for misleading audiences.
 We explore the many ways that data graphics can steer viewers toward misleading conclusions.

 Week 8.
 Publication bias.
 Even a community of competent scientists all acting in good faith can generate a misleading scholarly record when — as is the case in the current publishing environment — journals prefer to publish positive results over negative ones.
 In a provocative and hugely influential 2005 paper, epidemiologist John Ioannides went so far as to argue that this publication bias has created a situation in which most published scientific results are probably false.
 As a result, it’s not clear that one can safely rely on the results of some random study reported in the scientific literature, let alone on Buzzfeed.
+Once corporate funders with private agendas become involved, matters become all the more complicated.

 Week 10.
 The ethics of calling bullshit.
 Where is the line between deserved criticism and targeted harassment?
 Is it, as one prominent scholar argued, “methodological terrorism” to call bullshit on a colleague's analysis?
 What if you use social media instead of a peer-reviewed journal to do so?
 How about calling bullshit on a whole field that you know almost nothing about?
 Pubpeer.
 Principles for the ethical calling of bullshit.
+The Dunning-Kruger effect.
 Differences between being a hard-minded skeptic and being a domineering jerk.

 Week 11.
 Fake news..
 Fifteen years ago, nascent social media platforms offered the promise of a more democratic press through decentralized broadcasting and a decoupling of publishing from advertising revenue.
 Instead, we get sectarian echo chambers and, lately, a serious assault on the very notion of fact.
 Not only did fake news play a substantive role in the November 2016 US elections, but recently a fake news story actually provoked nuclear threats issued by twitter.